 Is provided by all of the doctors and nurses at the practice and covers advice and provision of the range of contraceptive alternatives available.
-Practice Nurse Cyndie has undertaken enhanced training in Family Planning and is able to offer specialist advice and services for Long Acting Reversible Contraception (LARC).
 If you would like to discuss this further please leave your name and contact details with any member of the reception team.

 Child Health Checks & Immunisations

 These need to be booked well in advance.
-It may be necesary to commence the course of vaccination two months before travel.
+It may be necessary to commence the course of vaccination two months before travel.
 There may be a charge for some vaccines

-These are conducted every week by the doctor and the midwife.
+These are conducted every week by the midwife.
 Pregnant women are seen at regular intervals leading up to the birth.